-An 'External Company' is defined as a foreign company that is carrying on business, or non-profit activities, as the case may be, within the Republic.
+An 'external company' is defined as a foreign company that is carrying on business, or non-profit activities, within South Africa.
 A foreign company must be regarded as conducting business or non-profit activities if that foreign company is:

-- a party to one or more employment contracts within the Republic; or - engaging in a course of conduct, or has engaged in a course or pattern of activities within the Republic over a period of at least six months, such as would lead a person to reasonably conclude that the company intended to continually engage in business or non-profit activities within the Republic.
+- A party to one or more employment contracts within the South Africa. - Engaging in a course of conduct, or has engaged in a course or pattern of activities within South Africa over a period of at least six months, such as would lead a person to reasonably conclude that the company intended to continually engage in business or non-profit activities within South Africa.

 Note that the external company is not considered to be a separate legal entity but merely an extension of the foreign company.
 Further, an external company must have a South African resident authorised to accept service of documents on its behalf.
 It is possible to appoint a third party service provider to act as the person authorised to accept service.